-The HiDL team members participated in multiple events during Supercomputing '16.
-Slides of the presentations are available.
+The HIDL team members participated in multiple events at SC'19!!

 Welcome to the High-Performance Deep Learning project created by the Network-Based Computing Laboratory of The Ohio State University.
 Availability of large data sets like ImageNet and massively parallel computation support in modern HPC devices like NVIDIA GPUs have fueled a renewed interest in Deep Learning (DL) algorithms.
 This has triggered the development of DL frameworks like Caffe, Torch, TensorFlow, and CNTK.
 However, most DL frameworks have been limited to a single node.
 The objective of the HiDL project is to exploit modern HPC technologies and solutions to scale out and accelerate DL frameworks.

 OSU-Caffe library is a scalable and distributed Caffe adaptation for modern multi-GPU clusters.
 This is designed using a co-design approach of the Caffe framework and the widely used MVAPICH2-GDR, MPI runtime.
 The co-design methodology involves re-designing Caffe’s workflow to maximize the overlap of computation and communication.
 It brings DL-Awareness to the MPI runtime by designing efficient CUDA-Aware collective operations for very large messages.
 Major features for OSU-Caffe 0.9 are given below.

 - Efficient scale-out support for multi-GPU nodes systems

 - New workflow to overlap the compute layers and the communication